Finding chemical references

 • Etc…

 Step 4.
-Use a generic reference (chemical organic / chemical inorganic)
+Use a generic dataset (chemical organic / chemical inorganic)

 Alternate option: Stoichiometric modelling